Boavizta/boaviztapi/docs/docs/Explanations/embedded_methodology.md

 Embedded impacts are assessed at component level and aggregated at device level with a bottom-up approach.

 !!!warning
-    In this case, transport and end of life are not taken into account for now.
+    In this case, end of life is not taken into account for now.

 ### 2. Fix impacts factors

 If component impacts cannot be assessed, we use non-specific impacts factors at device level.

 !!!warning
-    In this case, all the life cycle is taken into account including transport and end of life.
+    In this case, all the life cycle is taken into account including end of life.

 ## Allocation